Robbie’s review published on Letterboxd:

-In terms of a review, I have to acknowledge from the outset, as I've thought about it I've realised it would be hard if not impossible for me to attempt to judge this film in any sort of objective way.
+In terms of a review, I have to acknowledge from the outset it would be hard if not impossible for me to attempt to judge this film in any sort of objective way.
 It resonated with me in a very personal way, as most films which truly mean something to us do, and I'm embracing it fully on that basis.

 Love, Simon for the most part deploys the usual tropes and conventions of an American romantic teen comedy drama.
 We follow Simon - a teenage boy (played by actor in his early 20's) in his last year of high school, and his gang of friends, as Simon begins to pursue a romantic interest before [the involvement of another party creates some obstacles to that relationship, which Simon attempts to overcome with often humorous results.
 This of course leads to some tragedy, which Simon must then overcome in the final act with a renewed perspective].